 Managing Partner at BonelliErede Dubai

-Rindala Beydoun is the Managing Partner of BonelliErede's Dubai office and a member of the Africa Committee and Africa Team.
-She specializes in M&A, cross-border and domestic mergers, acquisitions and dispositions, real estate development, and asset purchases.
-Rindala is a member of several boards, including the Lebanese American University and the Arab Forum for Environment and Development (AFED).
-She has been recognized by Chambers Global and Legal 500 for her expertise in corporate/commercial law in the UAE.
+Rindala Beydoun is the Managing Partner of the BonelliErede Dubai office and a member of the Africa Committee and Africa Team.
+She specializes in M&A, cross-border and domestic mergers, acquisitions and dispositions, real estate development, and corporate transactions.
+Rindala is a member of several boards, including the Lebanese American University LLM Program, Amilieh Philanthropic Association, Arab Forum for Environment and Development (AFED), and Duke University’s Global Alumni Task Force.
+She is recognized in Chambers Global and Legal 500 for her expertise in corporate and commercial law in the UAE.

 Samaa Haridi